 The DL operates in the near-IR (1.5 microns) and is sensitive to backscatter from micron-sized aerosols.
 Aerosols are ubiquitous in the low troposphere and are ideal tracers of atmospheric winds.
 Thus, in contrast to radar, the DL is capable of measuring wind velocities under clear-sky conditions with very good precision (typically ~10 cm/sec).
 The DL also has full upper-hemispheric scanning capability, enabling the three-dimensional mapping of turbulent flows in the atmospheric boundary layer.
 When the scanner is pointed vertically, the DL provides height- and time-resolved measurements of vertical velocity.

-- dlcal1 : Doppler Lidar - calibration channel 1
+- dlcal1 : Doppler Lidar - calibration scan 1

-- dlcal2 : Doppler Lidar - calibration channel 2
+- dlcal2 : Doppler Lidar - calibration scan 2

 - dlfpt : Doppler Lidar - Fixed Pointing mode

-- dlppi : Doppler Lidar - Plan Position Indicator
+- dlppi : Doppler Lidar - Full Plan-Position-Indicator

-- dlrhi : Doppler LIDAR Range-Height Indicator scan
+- dlrhi : Doppler Lidar - Full Range-Height-Indicator scan

-- dlrhi2 : Doppler Lidar - Range-Height Indicator #2
+- dlrhi2 : Doppler Lidar - Patrial Range-Height-Indicator scan

 The following measurements are those considered scientifically relevant.